sivahuang77/citrux-cli/docs/extensions/getting-started-extensions.md

 ## Step 3: Build and link your extension

-Before you can use the extension, you need to compile the TypeScript code and link the extension to your Gemini CLI installation for local development.
+Before you can use the extension, you need to compile the TypeScript code and link the extension to your Citrux CLI installation for local development.

 1.  **Install dependencies:**